Why does the CD-ROM, DVD, or other disc drive tray not open?

 Bad eject button

-No power to computer or disc drive
+No power to the computer or disc drive

-CD stuck within drive
+CD stuck in the drive

 If you suspect that a CD may be stuck in the drive, the tray needs to be ejected manually.
 Look for the small manual eject hole (not the headphone jack) on the front of the drive.
 Unwind a paper clip and place one end of the paper clip into the hole to eject the CD-ROM tray.
 You may need to apply some pressure to activate the manual tray ejection.

 If CD-ROM tray opens part of the way, pull it gently to see if you can get it to open fully.
 If it cannot open any further, it's likely that the gears in the CD-ROM drive have become damaged or dislodged.
 But usually, a stuck CD is blocking the way.

 If you cannot open the CD-ROM drive without using a paper clip, we do not recommend continuing to do so.
 Using a paper clip is only meant to be a temporary solution and we recommend you replace the drive.

 If you have an IBM compatible computer, recently installed the CD-ROM drive and cannot open it, you may have a compatibility issue.
 Temporarily disconnect the IDE or SATA cable to verify that you are not experiencing incompatibility between the CD-ROM drive and motherboard.
 Once the IDE or SATA cable is disconnected, power on the computer and see if the CD-ROM drive tray can be opened.